FernE97/css-coding-standards/readme.md

 <a name="comments"></a>
 ## 3. Comments

-- Each Property should be separated by one line space
 - Section comments should have one blank line above
 - I suggest that section comments should be 70 columns wide (including the closing */), prepend the section name with an equal sign (search for =layout to find section faster)
 - Sub-sections should be 50 columns wide and prepend the main section title ``/*=Layout / Header``